-Looking to Get Lost: Adventures in Music and Writing by Peter Guralnick (hardcover, 576 pages)...
+NEW soft-cover edition of Peter Guralnick's acclaimed Looking to Get Lost: Adventures in Music and Writing book...
+576 pages.
 From Robert Johnson, Skip James and Lonnie Mack to Bill Monroe, Delbert McClinton and Tammy Wynette... and beyond!

 By the bestselling author of Sam Phillips: The Man Who Invented Rock ‘n’ Roll and Last Train the Memphis: The Rise of Elvis Presley, this dazzling new book of profiles is not so much a summation as a culmination of Peter Guralnick’s remarkable work, which from the start has encompassed the full sweep of blues, gospel, country, and rock 'n' roll.

 It covers old ground from new perspectives, offering deeply felt, masterful, and strikingly personal portraits of creative artists, both musicians and writers, at the height of their powers.